Generic Name: acyclovir

-Zovirax Cream should be applied five times per day for four days.
-Therapy should be initiated as early as possible following the onset of signs or symptoms of herpes labialis i.e., during the prodrome or when lesions appear.
+Zovirax Cream should be applied 5 times per day for 4 days.
+Therapy should be initiated as early as possible following the onset of signs or symptoms of herpes labialis, i.e, during the prodrome or when lesions appear.

 For adolescents 12 years of age and older, the dosage is the same as in adults.

 Each gram of Zovirax Cream 5% contains 50 mg of acyclovir.

 Zovirax Cream is contraindicated in patients with known hypersensitivity to acyclovir, valacyclovir, or any component of the formulation.

 Warnings and Precautions

 Zovirax Cream should only be applied on the affected external aspects of the lips and face in patients with herpes labialis.
 Because no data are available, application to human mucous membranes is not recommended.
 Zovirax Cream is intended for cutaneous use only and should not be used in the eye or inside the mouth or nose.